 FLASH+PSD interfaces easily with most 8-bit MCUs that have either multiplexed or non-multiplexed address/data buses.
 The device is configured to respond to the MCU's control signals, which are also used as inputs to the PLDs.
-Where there is a requirement to use a 16-bit data bus to interface to a 16-bit MCU, two PSDs must be used.
 For examples, please see the full data sheet.